16 Offbeat Holidays You Can Celebrate in April

 3. April 7: National Beer Day

-On March 22, 1933, Franklin Roosevelt signed the Cullen–Harrison Act, legalising the sale of beer (as long as it was 3.2 percent alcohol by weight or less) after many years of Prohibition in the US.
+On March 22, 1933, Franklin Roosevelt signed the Cullen–Harrison Act, legalizing the sale of beer (as long as it was 3.2 percent alcohol by weight or less) after many years of Prohibition.
 The thirsty public had to wait two long weeks before they could legally imbibe again, and on April 7, the law finally went into effect.
 Beer drinkers around the country rejoiced, and celebrated with a nice cold one, presumably.

 4. April 9: Anniversary of Jumbo the Elephant Arriving in America

-This elephant was captured in Africa in 1961, when he was just a young calf, and taken to the London Zoo and given the nickname "Jumbo," for the West African word for elephant.
+This elephant was captured in Africa in 1861, when he was just a young calf, and taken to the London Zoo and given the nickname "Jumbo," for the West African word for elephant.
 Jumbo was a tremendously popular attraction at the Zoo for many years, and in 1882, P. T. Barnum, founder of the Barnum & Bailey Circus, purchased the elephant for $10,000.
-On April 9, Jumbo arrived in Manhattan and enjoyed such fame stateside that his name entered the US lexicon.
+On April 9, Jumbo arrived in Manhattan and enjoyed such fame stateside that his name entered our lexicon.